padeir0/anu/readme.md

  - `or` and `and` are logical or and logical and respectively, they always operate on two `bool`s and the output is also `bool`.
- - `=` and `!=` are equality and inequality, they work on _comparable_
-types and the output is a `bool`.
+ - `=` and `!=` are equality and inequality, they work on *comparable* types and the output is a `bool`.
  - `>`, `>=`, `<` and `<=` are greater, greater or equals, less,
 less or equals respectivelly.
-They work on _orderable_ types and the output is a `bool`.
+They work on *orderable* types and the output is a `bool`.
  - `is` is sum identity operator, it takes a sum and a type (that must be an option of the sum) and outputs a `bool`.
  - `+` and `-` are the binary sum and subtraction operators, they work on integers and the output is of the same type of it's operands.
- - `..` array concat operator, it takes two arrays of identical types and outputs a new array with type identical to the operands.
+ - `..` is the array concatenation operator, it takes two arrays of identical types and outputs a new array with type identical to the operands.
 Since it copies the contents of the arrays, it's subject to move semantics.
  - `*` is the multiply operator.
 It works on integers and the output is of the same type of it's operands.
- - `/` and `%` are the division and remainder operators, they work on numbers and return an option of the types being operated on: `1 / 1` has type `?int` (this means division by zero must be explicitly checked)
+ - `/` and `%` are the division and remainder operators, they work on numbers and return an option of the types being operated on: `1 / 1` has type `?int`, the output of a division or remainder is `nil` when the denominator is zero (this means division by zero must be explicitly checked).

 ### Prefix <a name="prefix"/>
 ```
 Prefix = "&" | "@" | "not" | "~" | "$"
 ```

- - `&` is the address-of operator, it takes any _addressable_ expression and returns a reference to that value.
+ - `&` is the address-of operator, it takes any *addressable* expression and returns a reference to that value.
 The output type is a reference of the expression type.
 It's subject to move semantics.
  - `@` is the value-at or dereferencing operator, it takes a reference and returns the base type.
 It's subject to move semantics.
  - `not` is the logical operator not, it takes a bool and returns a bool.
  - `~` is the unary minus operator, it takes a single integer and outputs an integer.
- - `$` is the stringify operator, it takes a value of any type and prints a string representation of it's values.
+ - `$` is the stringify operator, it takes a value of any type and prints a string (`*i8`) representation of it's values.

 ### Suffix <a name="suffix"/>